junegunn/fzf/README.md

 - Key bindings (`CTRL-T`, `CTRL-R`, and `ALT-C`) for bash and zsh
 - Fuzzy auto-completion for bash

+If you don't use bash or zsh, you have to manually place fzf executable in a directory included in `$PATH`.
+Key bindings are not yet supported.

 ### Install as Vim plugin

 Once you have cloned the repository, add the following line to your .vimrc.